KDE/documentation-docs-kdenlive-org/effects_and_compositions/speech_to_text.rst

    During download Kdenlive will react as normal.
 Don't click on :guilabel:`Close` otherwise download get stopped.

-Don't worry if you see such a massage on the box below :guilabel:`Initializing translation model` while downloading is running.
+Don't worry if you see such a message on the box below :guilabel:`Initializing translation model` while downloading is running.

 .. figure:: /images/kdenlive2405_speech-to-text_Whisper_SeamlessM4T_download.webp
    :align: left